truthcoin/www.truthcoin.info/_posts/2015-09-09-measuring-decentralization.md

 I, personally, first heard it from Peter Todd: "The only full node that matters is yours."
 This is the point I raised above: to know anything, you either [1] check for yourself or [2] take someone else's word for it.

-Of course, (as I also mentioned), they are (slightly) related: if the node count falls to zero, you will be unable to start a node.
+( Of course, [as I also mentioned], they are [slightly] related: if the node count falls to zero, you will be unable to start a node. )

-After all, a single entity (of any type) can run and control many full nodes.
+After all, **a single entity (of any type) can run and control many full nodes**.
 The (centralized) Federal Reserve system likely has 100's of redundant copies of its "knowledge" (payments data, research, web site, operating infrastructure, ...).
 In parallel, nothing stops a Bitcoin user from spinning up 100,000 new nodes that only he controls (and then halving them).
 So what's to be gained by counting them up?
 If you run a node (or can run one at any time), then it doesn't matter if the full node count falls even to *one*!
 You'll always know the status of your payments.

 #### Cost is King